Wire Wrap Rings – Tutorial

 They’re comfortable and adjustable – and, as you’ll see at the end of this tutorial, there are endless creative ways you can embellish this basic design.

 This is another great jewelry-making project for teenagers or pre-teens.

 They would especially enjoy fancying these up with some of the variations I list at the end of this tutorial!

-And these rings are very cheap to make – using copper or brass you can make them for less than 5 cents each – or about 20 of them for $1.
+And these rings are very cheap to make – using your wire scraps of copper, brass, and colorful aluminum, you can make them quite inexpensively.

-If you sell them, I’ve found that $3 per ring is a price that’s very profitable for me, and my customers feel that it’s a good value for them.
+If you sell them, I’ve found that $3 to $5 per ring is a price that’s very profitable for me, and my customers feel that it’s a good value for them.

 I’ve sold loads of these little wire rings at craft shows and other events where I’ve displayed them in a charming little wooden box.

 I originally intended them to be an impulse-purchase item for little girls (which has been a very successful strategy) – but I soon discovered that teens and adults were also drawn to them, especially to wear as pinkie or toe rings.

 So if you’re making these to sell, you may want to also make some larger ones to fit adults.

 If you don’t have suitable scrap wire on hand, I found these super-cheap yellow packages of 16- and 18-gauge copper and brass wire in the picture-hanging supplies at Lowe’s (home improvement store).